 receive_publish_post_permissionfunction along with the memo “write octopus camouflage articles for Alice”.

-receive_publish_post_permissionfunction with the arguments Alice provided.
+receive_publish_post_permissionis already covered by an unrestricted grant, Bob’s conductor allows Alice to call it.
 Inside the function, a capability claim entry is written to his chain consisting of the secret, Alice’s public key, the function name, and a tag consisting of the memo.
-This process doesn’t require any interaction from Bob, but just to be nice it sends a signal to his UI (we’ll talk about that later) to let him know Alice has granted him permission.
+This process doesn’t require any interaction from Bob, but just to be nice it sends a signal to his UI (we’ll talk about that later) to let him know Alice has just granted him permission for something.